Why Surgenex Amniotic Membranes Are the

 Additionally, the potential to improve outcomes for her patients make it something she recommends to every practitioner with whom she discusses amniotic membranes.
 As she told us, “I look forward to doing amniotic membranes, because I know the success of how well the cornea will heal, and how much more comfortable the patient will be.”

-Advocating for Clarity Membranes
+Advocating for Surgenex Membranes

 “It’s not much different than simply putting a contact lens on a patient’s eye”

-Since she started using Clarity membranes, Dr. Shotwell said she’s had discussions with other doctors about whether they should follow her lead.
+Since she started using Surgenex membranes, Dr. Shotwell said she’s had discussions with other doctors about whether they should follow her lead.
 Overwhelmingly, she tells them what a major impact it’s had on her practice.

 The one thing she makes sure to communicate to her colleagues is how easy this type of treatment is to learn how to perform.
 “There’s some training, but I felt very comfortable after the first day,” she said.